 - Do you have a disease of the heart, including heart attack or heart surgery?

 - Do you have a disease of the circulatory system, including stroke?

 - Do you have cancer?

 - Have you had a history of alcohol or drug abuse?

 These, along with other questions, will help your insurance company decide if you qualify.
-Even if you do answer affirmatively to any of those questions, or others you may be asked, you can still qualify for coverage!
+Even if you do answer affirmatively to any of those questions, or others you may be asked, you can still qualify for coverage.
 Final expense insurance is much easier to get for those who have had any of those issues, or any others, in the past.

 After you’ve completed the application, you will receive a quote.
 The quotes you receive do not obligate you to do anything; instead, this is just how much coverage the particular insurance company is willing to give you and what you will pay for it.
-You are allowed to shop around to multiple companies and compare final expense insurance quotes.
+You are allowed to shop around with multiple companies and compare final expense insurance quotes.

 When you decide on a policy, you simply need to get in touch with the particular insurance company you chose and they will help walk you through the rest.
 You may have to virtually sign documents, or appear in-person at an insurance agent’s office to finalize everything.
 After that, you will simply be responsible for paying your premiums.